-- If your engine is not located in a remote area, you must install an oxidation catalyst; and - Use a high temperature shutdown device or install a continuous parameter monitoring system to continuously monitor and maintain the catalyst inlet temperature. - You must conduct an initial test and achieve at least 93% carbon monoxide reduction or remain within the 47 parts per million carbon monoxide concentration limit. - You must perform an annual catalyst check. - You must keep records of all notifications submitted, testing and maintenance performed, malfunction and corrective actions taken, etc. - You must retain all records for five years. - Submit notifications of Applicability and Compliance Status

-- You must submit a Semi-Annual Compliance Report You must be in compliance with all requirements of the rule by the date specified here.
+- If your engine is not located in a remote area, you must install non-selective catalytic reduction; and - Use a high temperature shutdown device or install a continuous parameter monitoring system to continuously monitor and maintain the catalyst inlet temperature. - You must conduct an initial test. - You must perform an annual catalyst check. - You must keep records of all notifications submitted, testing and maintenance performed, malfunction and corrective actions taken, etc. - You must retain all records for five years. - You must submit Notifications of Applicability and Compliance Status - You must submit a Semi-Annual Compliance Report - You must be in compliance with all requirements of the rule by the date specified here.